Our policies

 Personal data

 Personal data includes any information that identifies you personally, such as your name, address, email address or telephone number.
-The Trust respects the privacy of your personal information and complies with General Data Protection Regulations and the Privacy and Electronic Communications Regulations.
+The Trust respects the privacy of your personal information and complies with the Data Protection Act 2018 (DPA) and the Privacy and Electronic Communications Regulations.
 Our privacy notice that provides greater details for applicants for financial assistance, along with our Data protection policy is available on our website and on request.

 How personal data is obtained